lxyuma/backbone-autosync/README.md

 Backbone.Autosync is Backbone plugin for saving model automatically.

-You may be afraid of polling save.
+You may be afraid of stress of polling save.

 But, don't be afraid.

-Backbone.autosync is very ```lazy polling```.(so, not strictly realtime sync)
+Backbone.autosync is very ```lazy polling```.
+(So, not strictly realtime sync)

+## usecase

+It is suitable for the next cases.

+- saving draft
-And it is suitable for saving draft, or setting without ok/cancel. (like mac)
+- setting without ok/cancel. (like Mac)
+- document auto save (like GoogleDoc)

 # Installation